 Housing Rehabilitation Programs

 The City of Norman's Housing Rehabilitation Programs are funded by the U.S. Department of Housing and Urban Development (HUD) through the Community Development Block Grant (CDBG) program and the HOME program.
 These programs have funded over $4,000,000 of rehabilitation work in Norman since 1977.
-These programs offered are Deferred Payment Loan for Rehabilitation, a Deferred payment Loan for Emergency Repair, and a Deferred Payment Loan for Accessibility Modifications; a Grant for Renter-Occupied Accessibility Modifications or Non-Profit Agency Accessibility Modifications.
+The Grant programs offered are an Emergency Repair Program and an Accessibility Modification Program; a Grant for Renter-Occupied Accessibility Modifications or Non-Profit Agency Accessibility Modifications.
 An applicant must meet the income guidelines for that program as well as other qualifications specific to each particular program.

 GENERAL HOMEOWNER MAINTENANCE ITEMS SUCH AS LEAKING FAUCETS OR PEELING PAINT ARE NOT ELIGIBLE ITEMS